-Photographs of children enrolled at the school may be used on promotional materials and/or professional development initiatives for The Willow School.
+Photographs of children enrolled at the school may be used to document children's development and learning and/or be represented on promotional materials and/or professional development initiatives for The Willow School.
 Photographs are not used for any such purpose without the express written consent of a child's parent or guardian.